 A conceptualisation of the findings of behavioural economics as a fourth market failure implies that the standard competitive market model remains the target for policy and that correction of the identified market failure should be the policymakers' aim.
-Through, first, the case study of the three-part tariff in telecommunications markets and, second, analysis of the more general case, this paper has shown that trying to fit behavioural economic findings into this market failure framework may be unhelpful for devising appropriate policy responses.
-The implications for consumer and competition policy are more fundamental.
+Through, first, the case study of the three-part tariff in telecommunications markets and, second, analysis of the more general case, this paper has argued that trying to fit behavioural economic findings into this market failure framework may be unhelpful for devising appropriate policy responses.

 The inductive scientific method that underpins behavioural economics has produced and continues to produce a broad range of empirical findings of relevance to consumer choice.
-In at least some markets, the empirics point to many simultaneous influences on consumer choice, which are often dependent on subtle aspects of the decision-making environment and may interact or counterbalance one another.
-The result is that, in contrast to the case of externalities, market power and information asymmetries, deductive analysis based on a highly generalised model of an ideal market is unlikely to determine policy responses that unambiguously improve welfare.
-The market failure framework cannot provide criteria for good policy.
-Thus, behavioural findings undermine the market failure framework not only by demonstrating that consumer decision-making departs in numerous ways from rational choice theory, but also by undermining the assumption that true preferences are revealed by choices.
+In at least some markets, the empirics point to many influences on consumer choice, which are often dependent on subtle aspects of the decision-making environment and may interact or counterbalance one another.
+In contrast to the case of externalities, market power and information asymmetries, this complexity means that deductive analysis based on a highly generalised model of an ideal market is unlikely to determine policy responses that unambiguously improve welfare.
+Thus, behavioural findings undermine the market failure framework not only by demonstrating that consumer decision-making departs in numerous ways from rational choice theory, but also by showing that the assumption that true preferences are revealed by choices may in many cases be invalid.
 The extent and prevalence of these departures from the orthodox model and of the disjunction between revealed and true preferences remain the subject of ongoing investigation.

-Meanwhile, behavioural findings also indicate important variation in decision-making capability between consumers, which implies that consumer and competition policy may have distributional consequences over and above those usually associated with policy responses to the three established market failures.
-In light of these empirical patterns, to conceive of the various phenomena uncovered by behavioural economics as constituting a fourth market failure is to underestimate their policy implications.
+Meanwhile, behavioural findings also indicate that there is likely to be important variation in decisionmaking capability between consumers.
+This implies that consumer and competition policy may have distributional consequences over and above those usually associated with policy responses to the three established market failures.
+In light of these empirical patterns, to conceive of the various phenomena uncovered by behavioural economics as constituting a fourth market failure may be to misunderstand their policy implications.

 How, then, might policymakers be encouraged to conceive of the findings of behavioural economics and to exploit the new knowledge they impart?
 One potential answer to this question relates to what lies at the heart of the matter: scientific approach.
 The complexity and sophistication of human decision-making is what necessitates the use of the inductive scientific method to investigate it.
-By analogy, therefore, the implication of this complexity may be that analysts and policymakers need to adopt a less deductive and more inductive approach to policy development.
+By analogy, therefore, the implication of this complexity is that analysts and policymakers might need to adopt a less deductive and more inductive approach to policy development.
 This would involve the collection and consideration of a range of different types of evidence regarding how consumers make choices in specific markets, coupled perhaps with a willingness to experiment with policy design itself.